Friday, November 1, 2024

 The oldest medieval wall paintings in Britain?

-The frescos of Hardham Church are probably the oldest of the three Sussex ensembles of paintings that have survived.
+The frescos of Hardham Church c.
+1100 are probably the oldest of the three Sussex ensembles of paintings that have survived.
 Although badly damaged in places, most of the original artwork remains.
 The cyclical scheme covers the walls of both the nave and, remarkably, continues in the chancel: we can still walk in the footsteps of those who once followed this pictorial narrative.
 These are said to be among the earliest surviving and most complete medieval wall paintings in Britain.
 Wow is a common experience here.

 The Sussex muralist